Madsn/edx-documentation/en_us/students/source/SFD_enrolling.rst

 *************************

 Many courses offer a verified track in addition to the free audit track.
-The verified track has a fee, and offers a verified certificate when you pass the course.
+The verified track has a fee, and offers a certificate when you pass the course.

 If a course has a verified track, you see a "Verified" indication on the course image in the course catalog on edx.org.